Making Sure Your Water Meets Drinking Water Standards

 Hardness does not pose a health risk and is not regulated by state or federal agencies.
 In fact, calcium and magnesium in your drinking water can help ensure you get the average daily requirements for these minerals in your diet.

-Hard water can interfere with cleaning tasks, from doing the laundry to washing dishes to taking a shower.
+Hard water can interfere with daily cleaning tasks such as laundry, washing dishes and taking a shower.
 Clothes can look dingy and feel rough and scratchy.
-Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
-Hard water can be treated by adding a water softener to laundry and the dishwasher or by installing an ion-exchange system to treat all of your household water.
+Dishes and glasses can be left with water spots, and a residual film may build up on shower doors, bathtubs, sinks and faucets.
+Hard water may be treated by adding a water softener to laundry and into the dishwasher, or by installing an ion-exchange system to treat all of your household water.
 Ion exchange can increase the sodium content of the water, which may pose health concerns for your household.

 The following classifications are used to measure hardness in water: